 Closing date: 1st September (an application decision cannot be guaranteed in time unless a complete application is received by this date - students requiring a visa to study should also allow extra time for visa processes)

 The Southampton pre-Masters can be taken if you have qualifications or grades that do not meet University of Southampton direct entry criteria but meet the minimum entry criteria for the pre-Masters further details).
 You will be guaranteed a place on your chosen masters degree programme subject to successfully completing the pre-Masters.
 Visit our pre-Masters Programme to find out more about these degree programmes.

 Typical entry requirements

-First- or upper second class honours degree, or equivalent in history or a cognate discipline
+First- or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in history or a cognate discipline

-IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or equivalent in other approved English language test
+IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or an equivalent standard in other qualifications approved by the University

 Average applications per place: 2

-Academic entry requirements:First or upper second class honours degree, or equivalent in history or a cognate discipline.
+Academic entry requirements:First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in history or a cognate discipline.

-English language entry requirements:IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening & speaking, or equivalent in other approved English language test.
+English language entry requirements:IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening & speaking, or an equivalent standard in other qualifications approved by the University.